RebelToolbox/RebelDocumentation/tutorials/editor/command_line_tutorial.rst

     ./sayhello.gd

-If the above doesn't work in your current version of Linux or macOS, you can always have the shebang run Godot straight from where it is located as follows:
+If the above doesn't work in your current version of Linux or macOS, you can always have the shebang run Rebel straight from where it is located as follows:

 ::

-    #!/usr/bin/godot -s
+    #!/usr/bin/rebel -s